afoninsky/seneca-extended/readme.md

 When i started building application using [senecajs] framework, i didn't find the easy ways to solve some of problems:

 * ability to use promises
-* throw errors on server and catch them by client
+* throw errors on server and catch them by client (with custom payload)
 * initialize plugins on asynchronius way before load them into framework
 * log messages in own format instead of verbose seneca output
 * some other stuff

 This wrapper try to solve most of this troubles, offering common interface without changing the basic functionality in my own way.

-__WARN: this module don't works in nodejs <6.x (feel free to pull reques with babel support if you need earlier versions support)__
+__WARN: this module don't works in nodejs <6.x (no time for babel, feel free to pull reques with babel support if you need earlier versions support)__

 ### Install
 ```